 And yet, despite the lack of preparedness, some organizations not only survived — they thrived.
-Here’s how the most resilient companies moved through the three phases of crisis management in the COVID-19 era and what risk managers can do to prepare for the next unknown.
+Here’s how the most resilient companies moved through the three phases of crisis management in the COVID-19 era and what risk managers should do to prepare for the next unknown.

 Phase 1: React and Respond

 It’s no coincidence that companies that had some sort of pandemic plan in place and practiced rolling out those plans fared better in the “react and respond” phase of the crisis.
 Globally, the Asia-Pacific region had the largest percentage of organizations — 52% — with pandemic plans, and significantly higher numbers of businesses that thrived during the pandemic (11% compared with 7% overall).

 A second category of companies that maintained resilience practiced nimbleness.
 They saw immediate needs for their capabilities and adapted accordingly.
 Manufacturing firms, for example, quickly revamped plants to churn out personal protective equipment and respirators instead of auto parts, while distilleries transitioned to producing hand sanitizer.